Introduction to Financial Markets

 Also known as share markets, these represent the prices of shares in companies that are listed (quoted) on major stock exchanges.
 Famous examples include Apple, BP or Microsoft.

 Many commodities are resources that are eventually consumed, for example oil or wheat.
-Most commodity markets fall in energy – like natural gas or crude oil, softs – like soybeans or wheat, and metals, like gold, silver or platinum.
+Others are energy markets – like natural gas or crude oil, while "soft commodities" include soybeans and wheat.
+Metals like gold, silver or platinum are also classed as commodities.
 Each commodity market will have its own particular cycles, determined by specific factors like harvests or energy demands.

 Bonds are debt instruments issued by government which pay interest to investors, and which can also be traded.
 Popular bond markets include the UK and US government 10 year bonds.